CharlesAMiller/HackJackWeb/README.md

 Hack Jack Web
 ===================

 This project is a web server that interprets Jack In The Box receipt codes from POST requests, performs web scraping on JackListens.com, and returns a valid code for redemption.

-Much thanks to [Ben Foxall](https://github.com/benfoxall/phantomjs-webserver-example) for his PhantomJS server example code.
-And another big thanks to those supporting the [PhantomJS heroku buildpack](https://github.com/stomita/heroku-buildpack-phantomjs).
+You can visit the live site [here](https://sheltered-thicket-46039.herokuapp.com/).

 ## Running

 ```bash
 phantomjs hackjacksite.js